holy-sheets/holysheets/docs/en/introduction.md

 # Introduction

-HolySheets aims to make working with Google Sheets as effortless as working with a database.
+HolySheets! aims to make working with Google Sheets as effortless as working with a database.
 Instead of worrying about A1 notations and raw API calls, you focus on data operations and filters.

 Key features: